seonman/HarmanDeveloperDocs/docs/iOS/hkwhub-spec.rst

 Sending REST Requests to LocalServer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a sample client app, you can use **WebHubWebApp** that you can download from Harman Developer web site (http://developer.harman.com).
+As a sample client app, you can use **WebHubWebApp** that you can download from Harman Developer web site (http://developer.harman.com) or direclty from :download:`here <download/WebHubWebApp.zip>`.
 The Web app is created using Polymer v0.5 (https://www.polymer-project.org/0.5/).

 Once you download the app, unzip it.
 You will see the following sub directories.